microsoft/fluentui-apple/ios/docs/Controls/Tooltip.md

 - message: The text to be displayed on the new tooltip view.
 - title: The optional bolded text to be displayed above the message on the new tooltip view.
 - anchorView: The view to point to with the new tooltip’s arrow.
-- preferredArrowDirection: The preferrred direction for the tooltip’s arrow.
+- preferredArrowDirection: The preferred direction for the tooltip’s arrow.
 Only the arrow’s axis is guaranteed; the direction may be changed based on available space between the anchorView and the screen’s margins.
 Defaults to down.
 - offset: An offset from the tooltip’s default position.
 - dismissMode: The mode of tooltip dismissal.
 Defaults to tapping anywhere.
 - onTap: An optional closure used to do work after the user taps.